-Legumes are also known for their ability to fix atmospheric nitrogen in the soil.
+Moreover, legumes have root nodules, and inside those nodules, a bacterium called Rhizobium resides.
+Rhizobium is a nitrogen-fixing bacterium.
+Hence, it can fix atmospheric nitrogen in the soil; which is a very good characteristic concerning soil fertility.
 Because of this ability, farmers prefer legumes over other types of plants as they are less dependent upon fertilizers.

 Beans are the edible, nutritious seeds of different legume plants; mainly genus Phaseolus.
 They are kidney-shaped seeds.
 Beans grow in long pods.
 They are of two types, red beans and white beans.
 White beans include chick peas, navy beans, white kidney beans, etc. Red beans include red kidney beans, pink beans, red beans, pinto and pea beans, etc.